 Customers are flicking between eCommerce sites, social media, physical stores, emails and apps—expecting a seamless experience as they transition from one to another.
 What is Champion’s approach to omnichannel and how important do you see its role in your strategy?

 Omnichannel as a term is important to us, but for the average customer, it’s jargon!
 Customers don’t know (and don’t necessarily care) what a channel is—they just interact whenever and wherever it’s most convenient for them.

 But in the backend, the challenge to offer seamless experiences is huge—it’s about balancing the worlds of retail, wholesale and online.
 The convergence of these 3 areas is our ultimate goal in providing a true Champion omnichannel experience that hasn’t been seen before.

 Customers often want so much more than just a transactional interaction.
 They want experiences and meaningful connections with brands.
 How does eCommerce help you deliver this?

 I think there are two types of customers.
 One, those who know exactly what they want and will checkout in just a few clicks.
-And two, those who might be after a more in-depth personalised experience.
-We’ve anticipated this need in our new site and are helped by some top tech partners such as Nosto, Yotpo and dotdigital.
+And two, those who might be after a more in-depth personalized experience.
+We’ve anticipated this need in our new site and are helped by some top tech partners such as Nosto, Yotpo and Dotdigital.

 Our new site understands customers’ needs and finds content that is relevant.
 And as I said earlier, it’s all about being able to shop on any device from wherever, whenever.
 This is the foundation of a great customer experience that we’re building on.
 We want to be bold, ambitious and creative in how we approach and implement our customer experience.